For more information on natural-ice skating in general, I've written up everything I know here Ice skating on natural ice in Sweden.

 After several thousand kilometres skating on natural ice over a period of 25 years, I finally went through the ice by accident yesterday, and what annoys me is that it was caused by sloppiness and nonchalance - not a misjudgement, but a lack of any real judgement at all.

 Air temperatures had been rising, so a lot of tensions had built up in the ice, and the small disturbance caused by our travel triggered some of these to release through the sudden development of cracks (similar to the triggering of avalanches), which make scary but harmless noises.
 These were entertaining us, especially when they started increasing in frequency, which should have been a red flag, but was ignored, and we continued to skate very close together, chatting happily.
 Then the ice under my friend started to tilt and go under the water, at which point we turned and headed towards land, where we thought stronger ice would be.
-But still we were unfazed, despite the fact that I now estimate that we were less than a second from all sliding down the ramp into the water, and could have had trouble getting out again if the last slab tilted as we tried to get on to it, and no-one was left on hard ground to use a rope.
+But still we were unfazed, despite the fact that I now estimate that we were less than a second from all sliding down the ramp into the water, and could have had trouble getting out again if the last slab tilted as we tried to get on to it, and no-one was left on solid ice to use a rope.
 Close to land I was rather sure I'd seen another group pass, yet there was a patch of water to cross, which we soon realised was just a layer of water over the ice, so I happily skated through it, now confident that the other group had passed here (later I realised that they most likely walked on land).
 So I continued, soon to fall flat on my face in shallow water, with a very sore thigh.
-Because I didn't get very wet, I thought it was also water over ice, but now in retrospect realise that I actually landed on the bottom of the lake, and my thigh rammed into the edge of the ice and tipped me on to strong ice beyond.
+Because I didn't get very wet, I thought it was also water over ice, but now in retrospect realise that I actually went through a small hole, and my thigh rammed into the edge of the ice and tipped me on to strong ice beyond.
 This should really have woken me up and got me thinking, but 25 years of not really falling in had made me blasé, and after my friend threw me his pike, I tested the ice in front a bit, decided it was fine, skated a few meters forward, and sank down into deep water.

 This is when it's great to have practiced, as it just felt routine to turn around to face the known good ice, and try to climb out.
 I was calm enough to experiment with not using my ice prods, which had worked in training, but not this time, so I used them and came up easily.
 Surpringly, dropping into water whilst skating doesn't feel like a cold shock in the way that diving into much warmer water in the summer can.
 I guess it's the clothing, and the fact that your body is already working to keep you warm, but it felt more wet than cold as I went down.
 Due to the mild weather, even getting changed wasn't very dramatic, with only my hands feeling really cold afterwards.
 If it had been -10 and windy, that bit would have been a much more painful project.
 Even at -2, some of my wet clothing had frozen to the rocks by the time I tried to put them back in my pack, which was now many kilos heavier because of the wet clothing.
 We carried on with the trip, and after a few hundred meters I felt warmer than I had on the previous trip in bad weather.